 Therefore, Christian apologetics is that branch of Christianity that deals with answering any and all critics who oppose or question the revelation of God in Christ and the Bible.
 It can include studying such subjects as Biblical manuscript transmission, philosophy, biology, mathematics, evolution, and logic.
 But it can also consist of simply giving an answer to a question about Jesus or a Bible passage.
 The latter case is by far the most common, and you don’t have to read a ton of books to do that.

 Apologetics can be defensive and offensive.
 Phil.
 1:7 gives us instruction on the defensive side, "For it is only right for me to feel this way about you all, because I have you in my heart, since both in my imprisonment and in the defense and confirmation of the gospel, you all are partakers of grace with me."
 2 Cor.
 10:5 gives us instruction on the offensive side: "We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ."
 The apologist can and should defend his reasons for believing (1 Pet.
 3:15).
 But he can also go on the attack.
 He can seek out those who oppose Christianity (2 Cor.
 10:5).
-Of course, he should be prepared to do this beforehand, and all apologetics is to be done with gentleness.
+Of course, he should be prepared to do this beforehand, and he should be gentle when doing apologetics.

 Apologetics is the work of convincing people to change their views.
 In this, it is similar to preaching because its goal is ultimately the defense and presentation of the validity and necessity of the gospel.
 It is an attempt to persuade the listener to change his beliefs and life to conform to Biblical truth and to come to a saving relationship in Christ.